Attraction Tickets

 Ticket types

-Standard ticket
+Standard admission ticket

-Example: Great Wall main entry ticket
+Example: Great Wall entrance ticket only

-Example: scenic area entry + cable car
+Example: mountain park entry + shuttle bus or cable car

 Discounts and policies